oasis-open/cti-stix-slider/slider_log_messages.rst

 STIX Slider Log Messages
 ==========================

-Use the following table for reference.
-You can also enable or disable certain messages using the ``-e`` or ``-d`` flags.
-Refer to the elevator help or README for more information on how to handle logging messages.

 =================================================================================================================== =========================================================== ====    =====   ===================================================================
 Message                                                                                                             Category                                                    Code    Level   Location
 =================================================================================================================== =========================================================== ====    =====   ===================================================================